eleven-am/pondLive/README.md

 ```

 ### Event Handling and DOM Actions
-Events can be wired directly with `pkg.On`/`pkg.OnWith` on elements—no JavaScript needed.
+Events can be wired directly with `pkg.On`/`pkg.OnWith` on elements; no JavaScript needed.
 The runtime forwards the browser event to a Go handler, runs the logic, and patches the DOM.
 When DOM actions or element data are needed (e.g., `getBoundingClientRect`), use a generated element ref (e.g., `UseDiv`, `UseButton`) that bundles actions.

 ```go
 // Direct handler without a ref